vadanrod14/RA.Aid/README.md

 4. **Configuring Expert Provider**

    The expert tool is used by the agent for complex logic and debugging tasks.
-It can be configured to use different providers (OpenAI, Anthropic, OpenRouter) using the --expert-provider flag along with the corresponding EXPERT_*API_KEY environment variables.
+It can be configured to use different providers (OpenAI, Anthropic, OpenRouter, Gemini, openai-compatible) using the --expert-provider flag along with the corresponding EXPERT_*API_KEY environment variables.

    ```bash
    # Use Anthropic for expert tool